porczynski/gitpush/README.md

 # gitpush
-:trident: linux one command line quick commit, comment and push directly to the Github.com master branch
+:trident: linux bash command to quick commit, comment and push directly to the Github.com :octocat: master branch
+- with random emoji in comment 😉

 ### Usage:
 copy *gitpush* file into your project main directory and run after your work (when you want to send changes to Github)